 Getting Notified in the App and on Desktop

-You can choose whether or not a message preview shows on desktop by turning the toggle on for "Show message preview".
+You can choose whether a message preview shows on desktop by turning the toggle on for "Show message preview".
 You will have to select "Banner and feed" to receive notifications as both a desktop notification and as an alert in Activity.

 Note: In Windows, notification banners will show in the bottom right of your screen.
 In macOS, they show in the top right.